Buzludzha monument: In popular culture

 Finnish rock band Haloo Helsinki! shot the entirety of the music video for their 2014 single "Vihaan kyllästynyt" at the monument; Dutch rock band Kensington's 2015 "Riddles" music video was likewise entirely filmed on location there.
 The closing sequence of Rita Ora's Bang EP video was shot at the monument in early 2021.

 The site was used as a filming location for the 2016 action movie Mechanic: Resurrection; special effects were added to show the structure next to a shoreline, with a helipad added to the top of the saucer building.
-The award-winning British singer/songwriter and novelist, Jonathan R P Taylor, is believed to be the first to have used the derelict structure for his music video 'Vseki den (2012)'.
-The writer would go on to create the epic literary work 'Meat: Memoirs of A Psychopath', a novel based on a killer cult that lives within secret bunkers below the structure, and which accounts for the urban legend of localized 'French murders'.
-A spin-off Sci-Fi title: 'Communists in Outer Space' is written in the words of one of their captures, Isabella Davies.
-Both works are accompanied by the radio-play: 'Zombies in Outer Space' The monument is visited by the main protagonist in the 2018 comedy film I Feel Good.
+The monument is visited by the main protagonist in the 2018 comedy film I Feel Good.

 The 2019 opera Frankenstein by Mark Grey appears to take place inside the Buzludzha Monument.

-Travel
+Access

 Buzludzha can be reached by two side roads from the Shipka Pass, either a 16 km road from Kazanlak in the south or a 12 km road from Gabrovo on the north side of the mountain.
+The road in the south (Kazanlak) is in better condition than the other one as of October 2023.